 - Disabled Beneficiaries Trusts

 - Personal Injury Trusts

-A tax-efficient trust can be an important tool when looking to protect your assets for the future from things such as Inheritance Tax & residential care costs.
+A tax-efficient trust can be an important tool when looking to protect your assets for the future from things such as Inheritance Tax.
 There are many good reasons for setting up a trust, including: